6 Composition

 (pj/arrange

-(-> iris (pj/lay-density :petal-length {:color :species}))]])))dashboardFour panels, each its own layer type. pj/arrange stacks the rows vertically; each row is laid out horizontally.
-Every cell is a leaf pose โ pj/arrange does not accept composite cells.
+(-> (rdatasets/datasets-iris) (pj/lay-density :petal-length {:color :species}))]]))dashboardFour panels, each its own layer type. pj/arrange stacks the rows vertically; each row is laid out horizontally.
+Every cell is a leaf pose – pj/arrange does not accept composite cells.

 Notes on the Current Implementation

-Each leaf carries its own chrome โ axes, labels, ticks.
-Shared scales align the data ranges across panels, but the visible chrome is per-leaf, so a marginal plot shows the x-axis label on both the main and the marginal panel.
+Each leaf draws its own axes, labels, and ticks.
+Shared scales align the data ranges across panels, but these decorations are per-leaf in

 pj/arrange.
 Bothpj/arrangeand the explicit-map form accept only leaf cells; a row of rows or column of rows is built by passing nested vectors of leaves topj/arrange(the dashboard example above shows the shape).
 Nested composites (a sub-pose that is itself composite) are out of scope today.